divyarani99/OnlineScheduler/README.md

 Prerequisites
 Before you begin, ensure you have met the following requirements:
-You have installed the latest version of Java Development Kit You have installed Maven.
+You have installed the latest version of Java Development Kit(JDK 17) and Maven(3)

 Running the Online Scheduler Application
 To run the Online Scheduler Application, follow these steps: